What is Pairwise Testing and How It is Effective Test Design Technique for Finding Defects:

-Step #4: Arrange variables to create test suite
+Step #4: Arrange variables to create a test suite

 Let’s start filling in the table column by column.
-Initially table should look something like this.
-The three values of Product (variable having highest number of values) should be written two times each (two is the number of values of next highest variable i.e. Order category).
+Initially, the table should look something like this.
+The three values of Product (variable having the highest number of values) should be written two times each (two is the number of values of next highest variable i.e. Order category).

 The Order Category column has two values.
 That’s how many times we need to insert the values of the first column, Product.

 For each set of values in column 1, we put both values of column 2.
 Repeat the same for column 3.